therewasaguy/DM2193b-webdev-SP16/weekly_detail/week1.md

 #### HW (DUE MONDAY):
 <ul>
- <li>Set up your Server and FTP Client (like <a href="https://cyberduck.io">Cyberduck</a> or <a href="https://filezilla-project.org/">Filezilla</a>)</li>
+ <li>Set up your Server and FTP Client like <a href="https://cyberduck.io">Cyberduck</a> (recommended) or <a href="https://filezilla-project.org/">Filezilla</a>.</li>
  ~~Options~~
  <ol>
     <li>NYU provides free server space.
 Email Elton <code>eltonkwok@nyu.edu</code> to set up an appointment and mention a few times you are available to meet with him in Magnet 883. <small>IDM’s FTP server info: http://sites.bxmc.poly.edu (Use active mode)</small></li>
     <li>Purchase your own domain name + server space through <a href="https://www.dreamhost.com/promo/edunyu/">Dreamhost</a> (<a href="https://docs.google.com/presentation/d/1IQMfbvyx_ElgKfaPp1MrWdtSNr_56dnn8LErAbBkmoI/edit?usp=sharing">instructions</a>).
 Other options include <a href="https://www.siteground.com/">Siteground</a> (<a href="https://docs.google.com/presentation/d/1CFON25fsVAXqxLyAWRMcI5ofKijmtzMwbMMDBKhhACs/edit?usp=sharing">instructions</a>).</li>
  </ol>
- <li><b>Choose Your Own Adventure:</b> Create a website that tells an interactive story using HTML.</li>
+ <li><b>Choose Your Own Adventure:</b> Create a website that tells an interactive story using a few HTML pages.</li>
  <ul>
     <li> Start by imagining the story—what is a story you can tell with just a few pages?
-It could be an original story, an interactive folk tale, a game, or a draft of any website you want to build that tells a story, like a personal portfolio.</li>
+It could be an original story, an interactive folk tale, a game, or a draft of any website you want to build that "tells a story" in a more abstract sense, like a fan page or a personal portfolio.</li>
  <li>Use paper to write/sketch your ideas <em>before</em> you start coding.
 What content will be shared across all the pages?
 What elements will be shared across each page, but with different content?
 How does a user advance from one page to the next?
-Where is the beginning and end?</li>
+Is there a beginning, end, or home page?</li>
- <li>Create a template.html file that has elements that will be shared across all the pages, and describes the type of content that will go on each page using empty/placeholder html elements.</li>
+ <li>Create a template.html file that has elements that will be shared across all the pages.
+Pick elements that describe the type of content that will go on each page using empty placeholder html elements.
+You can add more details with <a href="http://www.w3schools.com/tags/tag_comment.asp">comments</a>. </li>
  <li>Use some of the elements we discussed in class, like: <code>a</code> (required), <code>h1</code>, <code>p</code>, <code>img</code>, and/or lists (<code>ul/ol</code> + <code>li</code>).</li>
  <li>Don't worry about how it looks just yet, we'll cover style next week.</li>
  <li>Upload your project to a server using (S)FTP.</li>